hazratali/deep-learning-course/README.md

 Week 7 | Attention and Transformers - part 2 | Practical 7 on Transfer Learning
-Week 8 | Generative Advesarial Networks | Practical 8 on text generation using GPT Week 9 | Generative Advesarial Networks | Practical 9 on text generation using GPT Week 10 | Wrap-up | Practical 10 on GANs
+Week 8 | Generative Advesarial Networks | Practical 8 on text generation using GPT Week 9 | Generative Advesarial Networks | Practical 9 on text generation using GPT Week 10 | Ethics of AI and Wrap-up | Practical 10 on GANs

 # TO DO